Rahul-Raviprasad/Data-Structures-in-JavaScript/Arrays/Arrays.md

 sort // good for strings but bad for numbers
 The sort() function sorts data lexicographically, assuming the data elements are strings,

-//iterator functions that don't return new array forEach every some reduce reduceRight
+## iterator functions that don't return new array
+forEach
+every
+some
+reduce
+reduceRight

-//Iterator functions which return a new array map filter
+## Iterator functions which return a new array
+map
+filter

 2D Array and jagged array

-*/

-/*
 A very easy and common mistake people do is to assume JS Arrays, are array like other languages.
 Also to ignore the time complexity of many of the in-built methods.
-It is very easy to tell that .map , .each or .filter has complexity of order N. But it is much harder to tell for methods such as .indexOf ---what is the order??
+It is very easy to tell that .map , .each or .filter has complexity of order N. But it is much harder to tell for methods such as
+.indexOf ---what is the order??
 It is also of order N

 Now that you are aware that these functions do have a time complexity of their own, why would you keep using them?
 Well for that I give you these reasons:

-  #They are easier to use then having to write your own for loops.
+  They are easier to use then having to write your own for loops.
-  #They are easier to read then nested for loops.
+  They are easier to read then nested for loops.
-  #And perhaps the most important reason is that these methods have been optimized
-   by the JavaScript engines that run them and functions designed using them are usually faster.
+  And perhaps the most important reason is that these methods have been optimized by the JavaScript engines that run them and functions designed using them are usually faster.

 So despite these methods bringing time complexities of their own it is still best practice to use them whenever possible in order to make your code more readable and more optimized.